 Price: Around R1,700

-After dealing with dying batteries again and again with my wireless Bluetooth mouse, it was a luxury to finally get some hands-on time with a dedicated gaming mouse with study wired USB power (funny, right?).
+After dealing with dying batteries again and again with my wireless Bluetooth mouse, it was a luxury to finally get some hands-on time with a dedicated gaming mouse with sturdy wired USB power (funny, right?).
 The Razer Diamondback is a throwback to one of Razer’s first entries into the gaming mouse market, and aimed as a high-end, ambidextrous mouse for gamers looking for something to jump to from the standard mouse options.

 At a glance, the Diamondback looks like your classic Razer fare; it’s dark, handsome, and glows.
 The materials look and feel high-end, and the it has a certain heft in the hand that you don’t get from a standard desk mouse.
 It’s comfortable, surprisingly light, and extremely responsive, and the gorgeous internal LEDs make it stand out brightly.